Key Takeaway

 However, there are a few exceptions:

-#1 Material: Lash extensions made out of real fur such as real mink or real silk, can loose their curl if they get wet.
+#1 Material: Lash extensions made out of real fur such as real mink or real silk, can lose their curl if they get wet.

 Having said that, real fur is extremely rare.